-Although I also represent luxury brands like the Golden Door Spa, I am also what the industry refers to as a personal publicist.
+Although I represent hospitality brands like the Golden Door Spa, I’m also what the industry refers to as a personal publicist.
 That means I handle people.
-Usually they are actors, but I also represent experts like interior designers, lifestyle experts, celebrity trainers, etc. Understanding a little bit about how publicity works can really help maximize results and hopefully save you some money.
-Check out the below and if you think you are ready, have your people call my people…
+Usually they are actors, but I also represent experts like interior designers, lifestyle experts, and celebrity trainers.
+Understanding a little bit about how publicity works can really help maximize results and hopefully save you some money.
+Check out the below and if you think you are ready, have your people call my people!

-4. Money, Money, MONEY: Having a publicist is a big investment.
+Having a publicist is a big investment—like a five figure investment.
 But, one that can really pay off.
 A publicist works on a monthly retainer, so you definitely want to be financially prepared.
 If you are struggling to pay your rent or mortgage, as Suze Orman would tell you, you can’t afford it.
 Which brings me to…

 date you, be your friend, help you, work with you.
 If editors, producers, directors, television bookers, etc. like you, they will want to work with you again and again (provided you meet the criteria in number 1).
 And a little insider secret, if your publicist likes you, she will work extra hard for you because it makes her happy to see you succeed!